abhishek-kumar-code/Redfish_Public/Specification.md

   - Implementations shall enforce the same privilege model for ETag-related activity as is enforced for the data being represented by the ETag.
   - For example, when activity requiring privileged access to read data item represented by ETag requires the same privileged access to read the ETag.

-#### Redfish service Operation-to-Privilege mapping
+#### Redfish Service Operation-to-Privilege mapping

 For every request made by a Redfish client to a Redfish service, the Redfish service shall determine that the authenticated identity of the requester has the authorization to perform the requested operation on the resource specified in the request.

-Using the role and privileges authorization model, where an authenticated identity context is assigned a role and a role is a set of privileges, the service will typically check an HTTP request against a mapping of the authenticated requesting identity role/privileges and determine whether the identity privileges are sufficient to perform the operation specified in the request.
+Using the role and privileges authorization model, where an authenticated identity context is assigned a role and a role is a set of privileges, the service will typically check a HTTP request against a mapping of the authenticated requesting identity role/privileges and determine whether the identity privileges are sufficient to perform the operation specified in the request.

 ##### Why specify Operation-to-Privilege mapping